||Philip E. Stieg, PhD, MD, FAANS

-Philip E. Stieg was born in Milwaukee, Wisconsin in 1952.
+Dr. Stieg was born in Milwaukee, Wisconsin, in 1952.
 In November 2000, he became the first Chairman of the new Department of Neurological Surgery at Weill Medical College and Neurosurgeon-in-Chief at NewYork-Presbyterian Hospital.
 He also holds the position of Professor of Neurological Surgery at Weill Medical College of Cornell University.

 Dr. Stieg received his B.S. degree in 1974 from the University of Wisconsin at Madison, his Ph.D. in Anatomy and Neuroscience from Albany Medical College of Union University in 1980, and his M.D. from the Medical College of Wisconsin in 1983.
 He trained at the University of Texas Southwestern Medical School (Parkland Memorial Hospital) with Drs.
 Duke S. Samson and H. Hunt Batjer.
 He completed a fellowship in the laboratories of Drs.
 Lars Olson and Tomas Hokfeldt in cell transplantation for restorative neurological function at Karolinska Institute in Stockholm, Sweden.
 Following his internship and residency at Southwestern Medical School in Dallas, he moved to Boston in 1989 and was appointed Instructor in the Department of Surgery at the Harvard Medical School.
 He became Associate Chief of the Division of Neurosurgery at Brigham and Women’s Hospital, an Associate of the Department of Neurosurgery at The Children’s Hospital of Boston, and Clinical Associate in Neurosurgery at Massachusetts General Hospital.

-Dr. Stieg’s research interests include cerebral protection and restorative function.
-His interests also lie in neural transplantation and neuronal regeneration after stroke.
-His preliminary studies focused on understanding the mechanisms of injury in the central nervous system after trauma.
-Dr. Stieg’s laboratory was one of the first to develop and characterize primary cultures of astroglial cells.
-Subsequently, he studied the mechanisms of membrane transport and its implications following traumatic brain injury.
+Dr. Stieg’s research interests include cerebral protection as well as restorative function.
+He is also interested in neural transplantation and neuronal regeneration after stroke.
+His initial studies focused on understanding the mechanisms of injury in the central nervous system after trauma.
+His laboratory was one of the first to develop and characterize primary cultures of astroglial cells.
+Dr. Stieg’s expertise in cerebrovascular disorders combines with his research interests in stem cell biology and cerebral transplantation for restoring neurological function.
+Dr. Stieg has implemented a multifaceted approach to the management of neurosurgical disorders such as carotid artery disease, vascular malformations, aneurysms, epilepsy, brain tumors, trauma, pediatric disorders, spinal cord problems, and functional diseases, including Parkinson’s disease.